Did school equip you with everything you ever needed to know, or did it leave some gaps?

 I believe that people skills are more important than technical skills.
 I believe who you know is more important than what you know.
 I believe that creating your own victories will mean wins for others too.

 Individuals with people skills tend to progress a lot faster in practically every realm.
-They open up more opportunities for themselves.
+They open more opportunities for themselves.
 They add more value to others.

 Certainly, reading books and listening to audios may not seem terribly sexy.
 I don’t find personal development to be a dry subject myself, and I’m sure if you gave it a chance, you would find that it isn’t either.